ryanklee/LLM-Workflow-Director/README.md

 ## Project Status

-The LLM-Workflow Director is actively being developed and refined.
-Current focus areas include:
+The LLM-Workflow Director is making significant progress towards its goals:

-- Enhancing multi-modal input support
+- **Approaching Dog-food Ready**: The project is advancing towards a state where it can be used to manage its own development process.
+We have defined clear criteria for "dog-food ready" status and are actively working towards meeting these benchmarks.
-- Improving external tool integration
+- **Core Functionality Implementation**: We have implemented key components such as workflow management, Claude API integration, and basic LLM-driven evaluations.
-- Refining adaptive learning for Claude usage
+- **Advanced Features Development**: We are currently in the process of implementing and refining advanced features such as multi-modal input support, external tool integration, adaptive learning for Claude usage, and enhanced prompt engineering techniques.

-- Optimizing prompt engineering techniques
+For a detailed list of criteria for "dog-food ready" status, please refer to the [Dog-food Ready Criteria](docs/dogfood_ready_criteria.md) document.

 ## Contributing